Kruger, Coast & Cape

 Day 13

 Lesotho HighlandsToday you’ll have a variety of hikes to choose from.
-The Lesotho Highlands offer excellent hiking for all levels of skill, so depending on your experience and level of fitness, you should be able to choose one that allows you to get the most out of these stunning landscapes.
+The Lesotho Highlands offer excellent hiking for all levels of fitness and skill, so depending on your experience, you should be able to choose one that allows you to get the most out of these stunning landscapes.

 Meals: Breakfast Dinner -